VIRTUAL WORKSHOP

 20 January 2026

-This interactive online workshop seeks to explore and discuss the extent to which current animal models reflect the human spectrum, from Mtb infection to TB disease, and to consider their application to human-relevant outcomes (resistance to infection and containment of disease).
-Speakers and panelists will also discuss how to use these models to advance candidates from the lab to the clinic.
+This interactive online workshop explored and discussed the extent to which current animal models reflect the human spectrum, from Mtb infection to TB disease, and considered their application to human-relevant outcomes (resistance to infection and containment of disease).
+Speakers and panelists also discussed how to use these models to advance candidates from the lab to the clinic.

 agenda